salesforcecli/plugin-functions/messages/run.function.start.local.md

 # flags.debug-port.summary

-Port to use for debbugging the function.
+Port to use for debugging the function.

 # flags.language.summary